-Quarry operations were apparent during the 2013 inspection.
-In addition to drilling shot holes and mining excavation, work was being done to place overburden material along the south and western walls within pit (Photo I).
+Quarry operations were apparent during the 2014 inspection.
+In addition to drilling shot holes and mining excavation work was being done in the south quarry wall, overburden material was being placed along the western wall within pit (Photo I).
 At the end of Phase I, when excavation in the North Quarry ceases, the RPA anticipates that approximately 12 million tons of overburden material generated by the ongoing quarrying will have been placed as backfill in the quarry.
 An additional 48 million tons of WMSA overburden will also be placed as quarry backfill.
-The current maximum depth of the pit was approximately 725 feet mean-sea-level (msl) (personal communication G. Knapp).
+The current maximum depth of the pit was approximately 675 feet mean-sea-level (msl) (personal communication D. Zacharisen).
+The maximum anticipated depth of the north quarry is 440 feet msl.
 The final reclaimed, after-backfilling elevation proposed for the quarry will be between 990 and 1,750 feet msl.
 The maximum angle of the western backfill slopes is proposed at 2.5H:1.0V.
 The maximum overall angle of the quarry rock slopes is proposed at 1.0H:1.0V.
 The northeastern highwall will not be regraded as part of reclamation, while the eastern highwall will have final rock slopes from 2H:1V to 1H:1V (see 12-15-11 Engineering Drawing Details sheet 12 of 13).
-Mining of the upper portion of the eastern quarry was begun in the last year and final slopes have been cut in some areas (Photo 2).
+Mining of the upper portion of the eastern quarry began in the last year and final 2-horizontal-to-1 vertical (2H:1V) slopes have been cut for most of the upper portions of the slope (Photo 2).